Infanta María Cristina of Spain: Marriage and issue

-She renounced her succession rights to the throne of the defunct Spanish crown and, on 10 June 1940, morganatically married Conte Enrico Eugenio Marone-Cinzano (15 March 1895 Turin – 23 October 1968 Geneva) in Rome.
+She renounced her succession rights to the throne of the defunct Spanish crown and, on 10 June 1940, morganatically married Conte Enrico Eugenio Marone-Cinzano (Turin, 15 March 1895 – Geneva, 23 October 1968) in Rome.
 He had been created 1st Count Marone-Cinzano on 13 May 1940 by Victor Emmanuel III of Italy.
 He was the son of Alberto Marone and his wife, Paola Cinzano.
-Maria Cristina had one step-son, from Enrico's previous marriage to Noemí Rosa de Alcorta y García-Mansilla (1907-1929):
+Maria Cristina had one step-son, from Enrico's previous marriage to Noemí Rosa de Alcorta y García-Mansilla (1907–1929):